 Plexus also has a Preferred Customer program.
 Members of the program can buy products at a discount.
 Distributors can still earn from anyone in the program, as long as those members have a recurring monthly order.

 Plexus makes the program sound like a good thing, but it's a catch-22.
 You're earning less from anyone who uses this program – and many people will.
 After all, why would customers pay full price if they can get a significant discount?

 One oft-forgotten element of the commission plan is the need to qualify.

 This means that to earn money with the company, you have to be investing quite a bit in it.
-Every month you start out in the red, and have to claw you way up to break even.
+Every month you start out in the red and have to claw your way up to break even.
 Then you can start to turn a small profit, if you haven't exhausted your list of family and friends yet.

 It also means that the amount you earn can change based on the number of distributors.
 So, if the number of distributors grew but most of them weren’t very successful, the pooled model would mean you earn less for your work, not more.